 Making Technology Accessible for People with Disabilities: A Guide to Standards and Advocacy Organizations

-Accessibility standards are driving some of the most profound changes in content and software at McGraw-Hill Education.
+Accessibility standards are driving some of the most profound changes in content and software at McGraw-Hill.

 December 3rd is the International Day of Persons With Disabilities (IDPwD) - a United Nations-sponsored day to promote understanding, well-being, and rights for the over 1 billion people worldwide who are living with life-impacting physical and mental impairments.
 This year's IDPwD theme is Sustainable Development: The Promise of Technology.

 For decades now technology has played a key role in making education and learning opportunities accessible and inclusive for people with permanent and temporary disabilities.
-Accessibility issues play an increasingly important role in how we approach learning system and content development at McGraw-Hill Education, for example:
+Accessibility issues play an increasingly important role in how we approach learning system and content development at McGraw-Hill, for example:

 - We’re embedding accessibility into every part of the Agile development practice: from business analysis to information architecture to visual design to development to QA and beyond.